machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 Robot program
 -------------

-To set up this application, we provide the **in hand check** template program, presented below.
+To set up this application, we provide the **in-hand check** template program, presented below.
 The template starts by first picking a part from the bin.
-Then, in a second step, the part is presented again to the camera while grasped (hence the name "in hand"), and a new detection is triggered, to determine the exact position of the part in the gripper.
+Then, in a second step, the part is presented again to the camera while grasped (hence the name "in-hand"), and a new detection is triggered, to determine the exact position of the part in the gripper.
 If this detection is successful, the part is dropped off neatly on the peg.
 Otherwise, the part is dropped back in the bin: